Seemavij/Resturant-_Booking/README.md

 * As an admin I can manage the bookings so that I can create, view, update and delete any bookings and avoid any double bookings.

 Design

+Colour Scheme :

+* This website uses a palette of lighter gray and blue tones, as well as light and dark green and light pink tones.
+It also uses some variants of the same colour scheme belonging to their colour family.
+It was created by using Coolors.

+* 5C4742 835F5D  B7ADCF 535657 5A2A27 8D5B4C 774F4D

+Wireframes :